Assam: Hundreds of voters stranded after six trains cancelled

 Voting is underway for five seats in the state – Diphu, Nagaon, Silchar, Karimganj and Darrang-Udalguri.

-Hundreds of passengers, including a large number of people who were travelling to cast their votes in the Lok Sabha election, were left stranded in Assam on Friday after six trains were cancelled.
+Hundreds of passengers, including a large number who were travelling to cast their votes in the Lok Sabha elections, were left stranded in Assam on Friday after six trains were cancelled because of a derailment.

-The Northeast Frontier Railway said that the trains were cancelled because the engine of a goods train derailed between the Jatinga Lampur and New Harangajao stations in the state’s Lumding division.
+The Northeast Frontier Railway said that the engine of a goods train had gone off the rails between the Jatinga Lampur and New Harangajao stations in the state’s Lumding division.

-Seven trains were terminated before their scheduled destinations, while three trains were rescheduled.

-A railway official said that buses have been arranged for people to go to Karimganj.
-However, many people had already arranged for alternative transport to go back to their hometowns.

 Voting is underway for five seats in Assam – Diphu, Nagaon, Silchar, Karimganj and Darrang-Udalguri.
-A large number of people, however, were unable to go to Karimganj to vote.
+A large number of passengers, however, were unable to go to Karimganj to vote.
 Most of them were Muslim migrant workers.

+While seven trains were terminated before their scheduled destinations, three trains were rescheduled.

+A railway official said that buses have been arranged for passengers to go to Karimganj.
+However, many passengers had already arranged for alternative transport to go back to their hometowns.

 One of those who were left stranded was 25-year-old Ahmed Touhid, who was slated to take a train from Hojai to Badarpur in the Karimganj district at 10.25 pm on Thursday.